Zzoe00Y/YESlingo/README.md

 ChatbotInteraction: Manages interactions between users and the chatbot, providing language practice and study support.
 Additional Use Cases
-CopyOutput: Enables users to copy translated text to the clipboard.
+CopyOutput: Enables users to copy the translated text to the clipboard.
 SwitchToHomepage: Manages navigation back to the homepage.

 ## Views